-Astrid Wagner (Partner, IP, Communication & Technology, Arendt & Medernach),
+Astrid Wagner (Data Protection expertise, IP, Communication & Technology, Arendt & Medernach)

-Louisa Silcox (Counsel, Employment Law, Pensions & Benefits, Arendt & Medernach).
+Louisa Silcox (Counsel, Employment Law, Arendt & Medernach).

 In house Counsels, Risk Managers, Chief IT Officers, CEOs, Chief Operating Officers, Compliance Officers, Employees/Managers in HR Functions, Data Protection Officers, Chief Information (Security) Officers and any person interested in the topic.

-For any information, please contact us by e-mail firstname.lastname@example.org
+For more information please contact us by e-mail at firstname.lastname@example.org